wedaa/LongTail-Log-Analysis/README.md

 4) DONE: I think this works now, 2015-02-14.
 I don't deal with blank/empty passwords at all

-5) IN PROGRESS: I need to add a chart of password lengths
+5) DONE: I need to add a chart of password lengths

 6) DONE: 2015-03-18.
 It would be nice in the "Trends" tables if the first time an entry is used that it showed up in a different color.